 Often times, offers include a contingency clause relating to the home inspection of the property.
 The inspection is an important part of the home buying process.
 Inspectors check for any damages or signs of structural concerns.
 It could reveal issues that may have gone unnoticed by the current owners.

 The contingency gives you the opportunity to renegotiate if the inspector finds anything.
-You and the seller will receive the findings.
+You and the seller both receive a report on the findings.

 #5: Secure the Loan & Home Appraisal

-Once you have approved the inspector’s findings or the repairs, you will provide your lender with the signed purchase agreement.
-Your lender will assist you in securing a competitively priced loan program.
+Once you have approved the inspector’s findings and addressed any repairs required, your lender will assist you in securing a competitively priced loan program.

 There are many variations of criteria when purchasing a mortgage and they differ by every home buyer.
 Whether you are interested in keeping your monthly payments low or a monthly payment that never increase, your lender will be assist you and make the process easier.